magiclen/MagicSort/README.md

     ms.sort();
     System.out.println(Arrays.toString(ms.getData()));

-If you want to sort data asynchronously, you can use **setCallback** method to add an **MagicSortCallback** object implemtented by yourself. implemented.
+If you want to sort data asynchronously, you can use **setCallback** method to add an **MagicSortCallback** object implemented by yourself. implemented.
 After the sort task finished, the **sortFinished** method in **MagicSortCallback** object that you set will be called.

 When the sorting task is running, you can use **getProgress** method to get current progress.